Wxtchdogs/Document-editors/README.md

 Enter a number option to choose your method of configuration.

 ## Important
-Lines 20-24 and 30-36 were not written by Matthew Ng.
+Lines 20-24 and 30-36 were not written by me.
 All credits go to third parties.